-This Oahu hike should take you no longer than a half hour to reach the waterfall...if conditions are good, and it's not that muddy!
+This Oahu hike should take you about a half hour to reach the waterfall...if conditions are good, and it's not that muddy!
 This is a quick rewarding hike that rewards you with the most amazing waterfalls on Oahu!

 2002 littered the grounds with large rocks and boulders that now make